 Q: What day trips can I take from Sorrento?

-A: Sorrento is an excellent base for various day trips.
+A: Sorrento is an excellent base for various group tours and day trips.
 You can take a boat tour to the Amalfi Coast or visit the historical ruins of Pompeii and Herculaneum.
 A trip to the nearby island of Capri is also highly recommended.
 A drive along the Amalfi Coast road is an unforgettable experience.

 Further reading: Ultimate Guide to the Best 10 Day trips from Naples, Italy.